For a piece of clothing fishing vests are useful. They serve one simple purpose. Securely store my fishing accessories in an easily accessible way.

 My recommendation for the six best fly fishing vests

-The first thing which becomes apparent is that most of the vests from the major brands are over engineered.
-Too many pockets, zippers, features and just general clutter.
-A vest purpose is to make carrying our fishing gear easier not overcomplicate things.
+When researching the vest currently on the market, the first thing which becomes apparent is that most of the vests from the major brands are over-engineered.
+Too many pockets, zippers, features, and just general clutter.
+A vest’s primary purpose is to make carrying our fishing gear easier, not overcomplicate things with a thousand options.

-What I like about the Simms Headwater Pro is the good selection of Velcro pockets, I would have liked one of the main pockets to also be velcro to allow easier fly box access, but I will not discount points for that.
+What I like about the Simms Freestone fishing vest is the good selection of velcro pockets, I would have liked one of the main pockets to also be velcro to allow easier fly box access, but I will not discount points for that.

 It comes with a couple of Hypalon tool attachment points to provide an easy place to attach lanyards.
 They greatly reduce the chance of leaving an expensive pair of forceps behind.

 The vests come in multiple different natural shades, which helps break up the form of the angler.
-Some models even have a faint camouflage pattern.
+Some versions even have a faint camouflage pattern.

 For more secure storage there are two large zipped side pockets, and several internal pockets perfect for tippet storage.